Nídia Tusal: For three months I had a dead creature in my belly while the other one was growing

 You get excited...

-— One day we placed a star in the sky, the one that shone the brightest was Frida, which is what the daughter I lost is called.
+— One day we placed a star in the sky, the one that shone the brightest was Frida, which is the name of the daughter I lost.

 — From time to time, the little one needs to talk a lot about her twin sister.
 She needs to understand...
 Excuse me...

-I'm sorry to make you cry.
-I'm sorry.
+I am so sorry to make you cry.
+I am sorry.

 — It's okay.
 She asks us very tough questions, like why she was chosen to live and not her sister.
-Or why did the doctors stop Frida's heart?
-She needs to talk about it a lot and an idea that comforts her greatly is knowing that she is the only person who could touch her while she was alive.
-They hit each other, they both spun around at the same time.
+Or why the doctors stopped Frida's heart?
+She needs to talk about it a lot, and one idea that comforts her greatly is knowing that she is the only person who could touch her while she was alive.
+They bumped into each other, they both spun around at the same time.
 They lived together for five months.
-When we explain all of this to her, Aretha gets emotional, laughs, feels happy, but at some point she also breaks down and tells us that she misses her twin sister very much.
+When we explain all this to her, Aretha gets emotional, laughs, feels happy, but at some point she also breaks down and tells us that she misses her twin sister very much.